Strauther Pleak Round Barn: Interior

 The interior of the barn has the exposed balloon framing and the circular laminated beam overhead at the barn's perimeter.
 The feed alley runs around the perimeter of the lower level, approximately 4 ft wide.
 There is a gate that separates the central area from the main entrance.
 Moving around the lower level in a clockwise manner, the feed alley extends all the way around to the northwest corner where it breaks for the sliding door to the outside.
 On the north end of the barn, there are three large posts that open to the connector to the rectangular barn and form two openings with gates.
 Next is a built in concrete water trough used to water the animals and finally, a smaller feed alley returns to the main doors.

 In the center of the space is the octagonal silo, which becomes a circle above the roofline.
 Originally constructed of 2 by 6 in lumber stacked flat and coated on the inside with tar.
 The tar failed to seal the silo, so a brick and concrete plaster lining was added in 1917 creating a circular form on the inside, which becomes visible above the roof.
 The attached rectangular barn is composed of a series of pens on either side of a driveway that connects the "north door" with the round structure.
 There is also a small walkway that connects the main drive with the sliding door on the south.

 The upper level is the haymow.
 The silo was constructed first and supports the roof.
 The balloon framing for the roof is tied into the silo.
 These members radiate inwardly from the exterior walls to the barn's central silo.
 Lath work supports the wood shingles.

 The area on the upper level is open with eight windows and two hay doors.
 As on the lower level, there are three posts that form two large openings to the rectangular barn on the north.
 The rectangular barn is left open for hay and straw storage.

 Significance

 Farm plan of the Strauther Pleak Round Barn.
 Based on the map provided in the nomination documents for Nat'l Register of Hist.
 Places.

 The Pleak Barn is a rare example of a round barn, which was later combined with a rectangular barn.
 The barn is a direct link to the agricultural development that occurred in the state from 1850 to 1936.
 The period of greatest significance of the barn was from 1914 to the mid-1930s when round and polygonal barns lost their popularity.

-The barn is unique in overall appearance of a three-tiered wedding cake.
-The three different roof sections of the lower level, silo and spire add a distinctive quality and the decorative shingles of the upper spire is a creative touch.
+The barn is unique in its similar appearance to a three-tiered wedding cake.
+The three different roof sections of the lower level, silo, and spire are uncommon among round barns, with the spire featuring decorated shingles.